-Thus, if Jane, from the main system, calls Mary, who is already in the alter-ego system, the following occurs:
+Thus, if Jane, from source system A, calls Mary, who is already in the target system B, the following occurs:

-- The call from Jane's phone arrives to the dispatching SBC (1) - The dispatching SBC sends a call request to PortaSIP® at the main system for processing (2). - The main system's PortaSIP® authorizes the call in PortaBilling®. - PortaBilling® detects that the destination number belongs to the account that has been moved to the alter-ego system and therefore instructs PortaSIP® to send the call to the alter-ego system. - PortaSIP® on the main system routes the call to PortaSIP® on the alter-ego system, bypassing the dispatching SBC (3). - Upon call authorization in the alter-ego system's PortaBilling®, PortaSIP® sends the call to the dispatching SBC (4), which delivers the call to Mary's phone (5). - When the call finishes, each PortaSIP® instance sends accounting requests to PortaBilling®.
-Then the main system's

-PortaBilling® creates an xDR for Jane's account while the alterego system's PortaBilling® creates an xDR for Mary's account.
+- The call from Jane's phone arrives to the dispatching SBC (1) - The dispatching SBC sends a call request to PortaSIP® at the source system A for processing (2). - PortaSIP® in system A authorizes the call in PortaBilling®. - PortaBilling® detects that the destination number belongs to the account that has been moved to the target system and therefore instructs PortaSIP® to send the call to the system B. - PortaSIP® on the system A routes the call to PortaSIP® on the system B, bypassing the dispatching SBC (3). - Upon call authorization in the system B's PortaBilling®, PortaSIP® sends the call to the dispatching SBC (4), which delivers the call to Mary's phone (5). - When the call finishes, each PortaSIP® instance sends accounting requests to PortaBilling®.
+Then PortaBilling® in system A creates an xDR for Jane's account while PortaBilling® in system B creates an xDR for Mary's account.